kevincui5/recommender/README.md

-The problem come from Andrew Ng's machine learning course projects from Coursera, and I'd like to implement them in python instead of matlab/octave
+The problem comes from Andrew Ng's machine learning course projects from Coursera, and I'd like to implement them in python instead of matlab/octave

 Implement a movie recommender system using collaborative filtering learning